davied9/LANRemoteController/README.md

 `python -m pip install git+https://github.com/davied9/LANRemoteController.git@master`

-Android package can directly get from [here\[TODO\]]():
+All packages can directly get from [here](https://github.com/davied9/LANRemoteController/tree/master/history_packages):

 # Distribution

-## Server

-Run the following code, package will be found in ./dist

-`python -m setup sdist bdist_wheel`

-## Client

-### Android

-Run the following commands, package will be found in .dist/client/android
+Run the following commands, packages will be found in ./dist

 `cd scripts`

-`python -m build_android_client`
+`python -m build`

-copy the directory to sdcard/kivy, then run main.py with kivy Laucher or pydroid (require kivy 1.10.1)
+All packages will be found in ./dist

 # Usage

+### windows

-add PythonXXX/Scripts/ to your system search path
+make sure PythonXXX/Scripts/ in your system search path

 call `lrcserver` to start server

 call `lrcclient` to start client

 type `lrcserver -h` or `lrcclient -h` for help

+### android

+copy the directory extracted from ./dist/LRCClient-x.x.x-Android.tar.gz to <android-device>/sdcard/kivy,

+then run main.py with kivy Laucher or pydroid (require kivy 1.10.1)